code-shoily/covid19/README.md

 # Covid19

-**WIP WARNING** This is very much work in progress, done in haste, focusing more on learning `LiveView` than caring about best practices, tests, and even sanctity of data.
-Will be dealt with in due time.
-Also, see the disclaimer below.
+**WIP WARNING** This is a work in progress.
+See the disclaimer below.

 This app reads Covid19 dataset from Johns Hopkins CSSE repository, loads it to a database and displays the data in a dashboard made with Phoenix LiveView.

 Big thanks goes to Johns Hopkins CSSE and by extension, people behind all those data sources for keeping us updated.

-Stay home, flatten the curve

 ## Setup